Dragon Warriors: Books: Original Series

 Books 1-3 were published together and established a coherent and fully featured, if lightweight game system.
 The latter three books were released one at a time and added depth to the game.

 Book 1: Dragon Warriors

 Dragon Warriors (ISBN 0-552-52287-2) was the original book.
 It included rules for combat, a listing of weapons and armor, and a selection of opponents.
 The game offered a choice of warrior classes, Knight and Barbarian, as well as the necessary information required to play a Human, a Dwarf, or an Elf.
 The book was published in 1985 and has 208 pages.
+Cover art work by Alan Craddock (also used on issue 71 of White Dwarf magazine).